 She has served on the Juriu of international cello competitions including the Tchaikovsky Competition, the Cassado Competition and the Isang Yun Competition.

-Ms. Chung has received numerous awards and honors including the Korean National Order of Cultural Merit “Eunkwan” and the “Excellence 2000” Award the from US-Asia Chamber of Commerce.
+Ms. Chung has received numerous awards and honours including the Korean National Order of Cultural Merit “Eunkwan” and the “Excellence 2000” Award from the US-Asia Chamber of Commerce.